-Ship Milling Machines
+Milling Machines

 FreightCenter will find the best freight shipping option for you.
-Ship Milling Machines , CNC milling machine or conventional milling machine.
+Ship Milling Machines, CNC milling machine or conventional milling machine.
 Compare rates & save.

 What Is a Milling Machine?

 Milling machines are an essential tool in any machine shop.
 In simple terms, milling machines manufacture tools that shape solid materials – such as metal, wood, fiberglass, and even plastic.
-Using various cutting tools, milling machines carve out materials with a rotating cutter while moving vertically or horizontally.
+Milling machines use various cutting tools to carve out materials with a rotating cutter while moving vertically or horizontally.
 These versatile machines transform raw materials into valuable everyday items, from custom car parts to wooden boats and anything in between.
-A milling machine “is a drill press on steroids that was also born of aliens and superheroes,” according to the former host of MythBusters, Adam Savage.
-In a video on Savage’s YouTube channel, Tested, he points out that if civilization fell, it could be rebuilt with a milling machine and a lathe – and he’s not wrong!
+These machines can perform a variety of functions, including face milling, end milling, tapping, drilling, and slot cutting.

 Types of Milling Machines